Cyame/Cyame/README.md

 I usually use C++, Python as programming language😊

-However, most of my repository are about frontends😀
+However, most of my repositories are about frontends😀

-because my beginning year of GitHub is 2020, I'm attracted by Vue then🎈
+because my beginning year of GitHub is actually 2020, I'm attracted by Vue by then🎈

-I love Visual Studio Code, and JetBrains Kits for codes😍
+I love Visual Studio Code, and JetBrains Kits for codes👀

 Since I really like the Open Source🤩